The Most Common Conversion Mistakes – Part 2

 - Poor color contrast, such as light blue text on a white background.

 - Color blindness issues, such as the use of red and green.
-Many men cannot see the difference between red and green; to them your button will just look like a grey blob.
+Many people cannot see the difference between red and green; to them your button will just look like a grey blob.

 - No consideration of the audience, such as using a very small font on a site aimed at senior citizens.